Maintain this remote eco-lodge in the heart of Denali National Park!

 Working with Camp Denali is an opportunity to connect with coworkers, of all ages and backgrounds, and to form a family.
 We fill in for one another when we're sick, lend a hand to coworkers who are having a bad day, and share and teach one another our non-work related talents like playing music, carpentry, knitting, sewing, and dancing.

-Staff members at Camp Denali work ten hours per day, five days each week to provide excellent service for our guests.
+Staff members at Camp Denali work an average of about 45-60 hours each week to provide excellent service for our guests.
 Most of the jobs are physically difficult and by mid-summer can be tedious.
 Our guests notice the smiles and friendly interactions with every staff member they contact.
 Attention to the details of cleanliness and presentation are legendary.

-How do we boil down the essence of the exceptional employees we search for and hire each summer at Camp Denali?
+How do we boil down the essence of the exceptional employees we search for and hire each year at Camp Denali?
 It's a difficult task, but for starters, they exhibit these important qualities:

 Positive attitude...Strong work ethic…Initiative...Attention to detail…Flexibility…Cooperation…Professionalism…Effective communication...Dependability...Dedication to the community...Openness to personal growth...Focus on providing excellent customer service.